 Within any hub are usually many message queues.
-A message queue has a number of properties that can be defined during the process of creating a message queue.
+A message queue has a number of properties that all can be defined by the process creating a message queue.
 Message queues are created by using the IQU utility or by using the IQR System Service.